 “Heavy-duty vehicle” means any motor vehicle having a manufacturer's GVWR greater than 14,000 pounds.

-“Heavy-duty zero-emission vehicle” means an on-road vehicle with a manufacturer’s GVWR greater than 14,000 lbs. with a drivetrain that produces zero exhaust emissions of any criteria pollutant (or precursor pollutant) or greenhouse gas under any possible operational modes or conditions.
+“Heavy-duty zero-emission vehicle” means an on-road vehicle with a manufacturer’s GVWR greater than 14,000 pounds with a drivetrain that produces zero exhaust emissions of any criteria pollutant (or precursor pollutant) or greenhouse gas under any possible operational modes or conditions.

 “Hybrid vehicle” means a vehicle that includes energy storage features (other than a conventional battery system or conventional flywheel) in addition to an internal combustion engine using a consumable chemical fuel.

-“Independent marine terminal” means a terminal that operates independently from a seaport or seaport authority.
-An independent marine terminal has all the responsibilities of a terminal and a seaport.

-“In-person field inspection” means any inspection conducted in accordance with the procedures specified in this HD I/M Regulation at an inspection site by a CARB inspector and/or peace officer.
+“In-person field inspection” means any inspection conducted in accordance with the procedures specified in this HD I/M Regulation at an inspection site by a CARB inspector or peace officer.

 “Inspection site” means an area including a random roadside location, a weigh station, a fleet facility, or other similar site used for conducting the heavy-duty vehicle test procedure, emissions control system inspection, or both.

-“Inspector” means a CARB employee or authorized agent with the duty of enforcing Health and Safety Code Section 44152.
+“Inspector” means a CARB employee or authorized agent with the duty of enforcing Health and Safety Code section 44152.

 “Intermodal railyard” means any transportation facility owned or operated by a Class I Railroad that is primarily dedicated to the business of intermodal rail operations where cargo is transferred to or from a train and any other form of conveyance, such as train to ship, ship to train, train to truck, or truck to train.

-“Issuance” means the act of mailing, providing digitally, or personally delivering an Executive Order, Compliance Certificate, Provisional Compliance Certificate, Five-Day Pass, Citation, or Notice to Submit to Testing to the owner.

 “Malfunction indicator light (MIL)” means the light displaying the International Standards Organization (ISO) 2575 engine symbol F01, consistent with subdivision (d) of section 1971.1, title 13, CCR.

 “Manufacturer” means any person who manufactures or assembles an engine, vehicle, or piece of equipment for sale in California.
 It also means the person who is granted certification for a certified engine, vehicle, or equipment.